jncontrerasdev/ai-subsidy-advisor/README.md

 ## Common Issues
 - 403 Cloudflare Block: If you encounter a 403 error, it may be caused by Cloudflare.
 Ensure you're running the project locally for development and testing.
 - Query Contains Unsafe Content: If the backend responds with a 400 status code and "Query contains unsafe content", check the is_safe_query function for harmful patterns.
+- 500 Internal Server Error: Ensure your backend routes and database configurations are correct.
+Check FastAPI logs for more detailed error messages.
+- Failed to Fetch Chat History: This may occur if the endpoint URL is incorrect or if the backend server is not reachable.
+Ensure the URL is correct and the backend server is running.